 What if you don’t get bonuses in your career?

 The first thing to do is raise your coffee mug with me in solidarity.
-The next thing you can do is expand your definition of bonus.
+The next thing you can do is expand your definition of a bonus.

-If you use a shopping portal like Ebates or you have the Ibotta grocery cashback app on your phone, put that money into your baby fund.
 When you find yourself in nesting mode, toss any cash you make decluttering into that account as well.